PaulOR26/game-reviews-api/README.md

 The intention was to mimick the building of a real world backend service (such as reddit) that provides information to a front end architecture.

-This API stores, grants access to, and allows modification of game review information as well as the associated user details, by way of a relational PSQL database.
+The API stores, grants access to, and allows modification of game review information as well as the associated user details, by way of a relational PSQL database.

-[Click here to view the hosted version of this app.](https://game-reviews-project.herokuapp.com/api) (You might to install a JSON formatter browser extension in order to view the detail in a readable format.)
+[Click here to view the hosted version of this app.](https://game-reviews-project.herokuapp.com/api) (You may need to install a JSON formatter browser extension in order to view the detail in a readable format.)

 ## Setup